TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Related Work

 \subsection{Appearance Feature-based Association}

 Benefiting from the development of re-identification (re-ID)~\cite{shen2017learning, feng2019learning, tang2020cgan, lin2020multi, feng2021complementary, zhang2021attend, liu2021end, bai2021hierarchical,sun2021unsupervised}, most tracking algorithms rely mainly on appearance features for data association, regardless of the tracking-by-detection (TBD)~\cite{bewley2016simple, wojke2017simple, tang2017multiple, porzi2020learning, wang2021different} or joint detection and tracking (JDT) paradigms~\cite{wang2020towards, zhou2020tracking,ren2020tracking, peng2020chained,pang2021quasi,wu2021track, wan2021tracking, gurkan2021tdiot, zhang2021fairmot,meinhardt2022trackformer}.
+Although the re-ID model relies on a large number of tracking annotations~\cite{karthik2020simple}, its ability to solve the task of object re-ID after long-term occlusion is important to this area of multi-object tracking.
 The TBD paradigm treats detection and tracking as two independent tasks, e.g., the classical DeepSORT~\cite{wojke2017simple} uses a detector to obtain the location and size of objects and then builds a network to extract appearance embeddings.
-The JDT paradigm, which has gained popularity in recent years, aims to combine detection and appearance feature extraction tasks, such as JDE~\cite{wang2020towards}, FairMOT~\cite{zhang2021fairmot}, CTracker~\cite{peng2020chained}, and TraDeS~\cite{wu2021track}.
+The JDT paradigm, which has gained popularity in recent years, aims to combine detection and appearance feature extraction tasks, such as Mots~\cite{voigtlaender2019mots} and JDE~\cite{wang2020towards}.
 They use a shared backbone network for end-to-end detection and appearance feature extraction.
+However, the performance of this paradigm is significantly degraded compared to the TBD paradigm, which is thought to be since training the re-ID model is complex~\cite{karthik2020simple, zhang2021fairmot}.
+FairMOT~\cite{zhang2021fairmot}, CTracker~\cite{peng2020chained}, and TraDeS~\cite{wu2021track} explore the compatible ways of re-ID and detection models, and achieve better tracking results than the TBD paradigm.
 Recently, transformer shines in computing vision, and some works attempt to introduce attention mechanisms to learn appearance features~\cite{sun2020transtrack,meinhardt2022trackformer}.
+Some work exploits scene information to improve the robustness of appearance models~\cite{li2023inference, fischer2023qdtrack}.
 In the phase of data association, the aforementioned trackers generate appearance embeddings for current detections and historical trajectories.
 These embeddings are then used to compute their similarity for matching identities.

 Despite the strides made by deep learning in enhancing the representation of appearances~\cite{hsu2021multi}, the reliability of appearance features diminishes in scenes with occlusions or highly similar appearances~\cite{sun2022dancetrack}.
 To this end, we introduce an attention-based appearance reconstruction module to augment appearance representation capability.